TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/3_unit/05_lesson/project_canada.md

 ### Emphasize with students some more

-#### BC Mathematics Computer Science 11:  Algorithms, Computational Thinking, Solving Problems
+#### BC Mathematics Computer Science 11:  Algorithms, computational thinking, solving problems

 Pathfinding is the job of finding the shortest (based on a weight or cost associated with each path segment) path between two points on a network graph.
 The weight or cost would be based on some criteria (such as distance, time, scenery).
 Pathfinding algorithms are used in many applications:  artificial intelligence, navigation, transportation, game design, virtual reality, etc.  Ask students to discuss possible solutions and the reasoning behind them.
 Use graphs to visualize.

 As our networks become bigger, the steps for finding a good path are computationally expensive.
 This is an ideal job for the computer!

----